maubanel/UE5-Lighting/point-lights/README.md

 ##### `Step 3.`\|`ITL`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now you should see some of the torches in the level are glowing.
 Lets add a Point Light to light up the surrounding.
 Now these materials send a light but not enough.
-We should add a point light (a radiating light like a light bulb).
+If we use too much glow it will be noisy in the game and the color will get too hot for the amount of ligh We should add a point light (a radiating light like a light bulb).

 ![torches glowing](images/TorchesGlow.png)